What is the Kelvin Scale?

-In relation to our lighting products, our floodlights and tiles all have a colour temperature rated on the Kelvin scale to help you identify the kind of ‘white’ light they provide.
-Our warm white floodlights are 3000-3500K giving them a ‘warm’ yellow glow, whereas the cool white floodlights are 6000-7000K making them brighter and ‘whiter’ with almost a blue hue.
+Our lighting products all have a colour temperature rated on the Kelvin Scale to help you identify the manner of white light they provide.
+Our warm, white floodlights are 3000-3500K giving them a warm, yellow glow whereas the cool white floodlights are 6000-7000K making them a brighter, and bluer, white.

-Below is a simplified version if the Kelvin scale for comparing the different types of lights and the colour temperature they have, so you can identify which light is best for you.
+Below is a simplified version of the Kelvin scale to help you compare the different types of white light and their colour temperature.

-If you have any further questions about the Kelvin scale or colour temperatures, call our sales team on 0845 5330495 and we’ll be happy to help.
+If you have any further questions about the Kelvin scale or colour temperatures, contact our sales team and we’ll be happy to help.